sofielofberg/DM546Project2/template/README.md

 We have no cap on the number of variables we generate and we do not release them since this simplified our implementation.

+# Several strategies could be applied to our code to optimize it.
+These include:
+- Deleting unnecessary instructions.
+- Doing a liveness analysis to determine which variables should be present in the registers.

 # Authors
 Sandra Johansen, sjoha23
 Sofie Løfberg, soloe23